Nowa-Ammerlaan/HFML-VSM_CoilProfilePlotter/README.md

 \setlength{\figW}{\textwidth}
 \input{filename.tex}
 ```
+This has the advantage of being able to change the plots size without re-running this program, if however you have problems with .tex plots, try saving as .pgf instead.

 **dividebyref = _'yes'_**
 When this is enabled, the VSM's signal is divided by the reference signal from the motor.